Dr Marius Mehrl

 - Website: Twitter | Googlescholar | Researchgate | ORCID

-I joined POLIS in October 2022.
+I joined POLIS as a Lecturer in Quantitative International Relations in October 2022.
 Prior to this, I was a Postdoc at Ludwig Maximilians University (LMU) Munich.

 I received my PhD in Government from the University of Essex in 2020 and previously studied there as well as at LMU Munich.

 I have also held visiting positions at the Peace Research Institute Oslo (PRIO) and the Stockholm International Peace Research Institute (SIPRI).

 My CV can be found here.

 I use quantitative methods to study questions at the intersection of international relations and comparative politics.
 My work focuses on domestic armed conflict, civil-military relations, and international conflict and cooperation.
 Within these topics, I have a particular focus on gender, external intervention, security institutions, and the international arms trade.